What every best Dog Food has:

 If you've read any dog food labels, you might have noticed the term "by-product."
 Meat by-products consist mainly of animal parts that are not used for human consumption, such as bones, organs, blood, fatty tissue and intestines.
 If a label says "chicken by-product," all the parts must come from chicken; the same goes for lamb, beef, etc.

 There are two schools of thought when it comes to by-products in dog food.
 Some say that because a dog in the wild would eat the entire animal when killing prey, including skin, organs and bones, some amount of by-product in dog food is just fine.
 The other school of thought is that by-products should be avoided entirely, and that a dog's diet should contain meat, vegetables and absorbable grains.
 These critics say that it's simply too hard to know what exactly is included in by-products.

 Even reviews that say by-products are fine say that dog owners should look for specific origin, such as chicken by-product or lamb by-product.
 Note that in poultry-based dog foods, the term "by-product" is used to identify by-product meals.
 However, in other types of dog food, by-product meal can be labeled as "meat and bone meal" (MBM) or even "beef and bone meal."
 This type of labeling is legal, but clearly misleading.

-In dry foods the listing of meat at the top of an ingredient list in any canned or raw/dehydrated food, seeing it at the top of the list in a dry kibble is also a little misleading.
+While you'll want to see meat at the top of an ingredient list in any canned or raw/dehydrated food, seeing it at the top of the list in a dry kibble is also a little misleading.
 That's because meat has a high water content that is removed when processed into dry pet food, so there might actually be less "meat" than there is of some ingredients that are listed lower down.
 However, specific meat meals, such as chicken meal or beef meal, are the named meat with the water removed, and finding them high up in the ingredient list is a good indication of a high-protein dry food.